 - Training & Awareness: Communication is the key to a successful implementation of the Code of Conduct.
 Various methods and sources of training should be deployed simultaneously to train the staff and external stakeholders.
 A training calendar should be published for rolling out the training.
 Explore the following ideas for building awareness and training resources:

-- Develop web based training program which includes ethical tests, case studies and business scenarios.
+- Develop a web-based training program that includes ethical tests, case studies, and business scenarios.

 - Publish relevant cases of ethical dilemmas on the intranet

 - Provide training to existing staff and incorporate the same in induction training for the new staff.

 - Publish the relevant policies on the web for external stakeholders like suppliers, etc.

 - Issue checklists for determining how to make decisions while facing ethical dilemmas.